-Those internal benefits can also result in a reputational benefit, especially in a society that is increasingly aware of the cyber risks present in everyday life.
-Organizations with visible efforts to protect their users might not always receive public applause — but an organization with a careless data breach will undoubtedly suffer public scorn.
+The internal benefits can also result in a reputational benefit, especially since people are increasingly aware of the cyber risks in everyday life.
+Organizations with visible efforts to protect their users might not always receive public applause, but an organization with a careless data breach will undoubtedly encounter public scorn.

 Common Use Cases for Digital Risk Protection

-In an effective risk management program, DRP must consider several use cases focusing on prioritizing, monitoring, and mitigating common threats in real time.
+In an effective risk management program, DRP must consider several use cases that focus on prioritizing, monitoring, and mitigating common threats in real time.
 Some of these use cases are:

 The human factor is the weakest element within an ecosystem and a significant challenge in digital risk management.
-That is why DRP solutions focus on collecting suspicious patterns and typical phishing schemes to alert and prevent attacks of this type.
+That is why DRP solutions focus on identifying suspicious patterns and typical phishing schemes to alert and prevent such attacks.

 These tools monitor cyberspace for compromised credentials or accounts with keywords within known cybercriminal networks or domains to quickly mitigate these vulnerabilities.

 There are myriad digital risks, and they will only increase with time.
 Prioritizing threats according to their severity and possibility of happening is crucial for digital risk protection programs.